 “Some do.”

 “Then tell them that they are being manipulated,” Vivenna said, bowing her head.
 “Tell them to be stronger than I was.
 The men you speak of, the slum lords, they took me and tricked me into helping them fuel the war.
 I was a fool.
 But, the Idrians here in the slums--I’ve seen their strength.
 I know that they are more wise in these areas than I am.
-If you tell them what is happening, they can avoid being used, like I was.”
+If you tell them what is happening, they can avoid being used.”

 The men fell silent.